Identification and Calculators

 A secondary forms of identification is required if the name on your identification is not in English/Latin alphabet, or lacks either a photo or a signature (but should not lack both.)

-you are testing outside your home country, you must present a passport as primary form of identification.
+If you are testing outside your Country of Citizenship, you must present a passport as primary form of identification.
 If the name on your passport is not in English/Latin alphabet, or lacks either a photo or a signature, a secondary form of identification is required.

-IMPORTANT: If you are testing outside your home country and you cannot present a non-expired valid passport, you will not be allowed to test.
+IMPORTANT: If you are testing outside your country of citizenship and you cannot present a non-expired valid passport, you will not be allowed to test.

 Secondary forms of identification must be non-expired, include the same name used on the primary government-issued ID, and include the missing signature or photo.

 - Alien registration card

 - Employee ID

 - Student ID